adilmezghouti/crypto-conversion-dashboard/README.md

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/currencies.ts`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on:
+- You can fetch the list of the major crypto currencies using `pages/api/currencies.ts`.
+- You can fetch the metadata of a given currency using `pages/api/metadata.ts`.
+- You can fetch the price of a given currency using `pages/api/price.ts`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.